microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 The roles are:

+- Job Owner Reader
+    - Users with this role have **read** access to Membership Management page.
+    - They can view onboarded destinations that they own.

-- Job Creator
+- Job Owner Writer
-    - Users with this role can view and have access to Membership Management page.
+    - Users with this role have **read write** access to groups that they own in the Membership Management page.
-    - They can view onboarded destinations for groups they own.
+    - They can view onboarded destinations that they own.
-    - They can submit onboarding requests for groups they own.
+    - They can submit updates or onboarding requests for destinations that they own.

 - Job Tenant Reader
+    - Users with this role have access to Membership Management page.
-    - Users with this role can __read or view__ all destinations in the tenant, whether they own the destinations being synced or not.
+    - Users with this role can **read** all destinations in the tenant, whether they own the destinations being synced or not.

 - Job Tenant Writer
+    - Users with this role have access to Membership Management page.
-    - Users with this role can __update__ all destinations in the tenant, whether they own the destinations being synced or not.
+    - Users with this role can **update** all destinations in the tenant, whether they own the destinations being synced or not.
     - They can submit onboarding requests for groups, whether they own them or not.

 - Submission Reviewer